ForgeEssentials/ForgeEssentials/CONTRIBUTING.md

  - Under `Annotation Processors`, add this fully qualified name: `org.hibernate.jpamodelgen.JPAMetaModelEntityProcessor`
  - Run `Build > Rebuild Project`
  - Right click `.apt_generated` directory and select `Mark as > Source directory`

+### FALLBACK
+ - If none of the above options work for your IDEs, you can use do the following.
+   - Add `/misc/forgeessentials-1.16.5-annonations.jar` to your build path.

 # Notes
 1. Please consider squashing all commits before initially submitting pull requests